demon-codly/Weather_App/README.md

 Follow these steps to run the app locally:

-/Weather_App
+Weather_App
-│
+- `index.html` – Main HTML page
-├── index.html # Main HTML file
+- `style.css` – Stylesheet for UI layout
-├── style.css # CSS for styling the app
+- `script.js` – JavaScript logic to handle search and API fetch
-├── script.js # JavaScript to fetch and display weather data └── README.md # Project documentation
+- `README.md` – This documentation

 ## ⚙️ Setup Instructions
 - Clone the repository or download the ZIP.
 - Replace the API key in `script.js` with your own WeatherAPI key.